Once you have setup all your CNC

 dnc4U lets you set up as many as 64 CNC machines, with serial

-ports com1 to com128; more than adequate for the small to
+ports com1 to com128; more than adequate for the small, medium

 messing about with upgrades like other DNC software packages